Some things that can be shitty:

 Why I shouldn’t have done the Shitty Camera Challenge

-Despite enjoying making these photographs, there is a reason I maybe shouldn’t have joined this challenge.
+Despite enjoying making these photographs, there was a reason I maybe shouldn’t have joined this challenge.

-As I write this, I’m partway through a photography project of my own; a 365 street photography project called the #leesixtyfive.
+When I did, I was partway through a big photography project of my own; a 365 street photography project called the #leesixtyfive.

 It was a project with a deadline, and one that I was behind schedule on.
 The three afternoons I went out to make these photographs could have been spent catching up on my own thing.

 Why I’m glad I did the Shitty Camera Challenge

-While this did take time away from the #leesixtyfive, it was actually nice to shoot something else.
+A few reasons, really.
+While I was a little concerned about the time this took away from the #leesixtyfive, it was actually nice to shoot something else for a few days.

-I’ve been at that for almost a year now and, despite how much I’m looking forward to having the finished set of images, it is a grind shooting one thing for that long.
+I’d been at that for almost a year now and, despite how much I was looking forward to having the finished set of images, it was a grind shooting one thing for that long.

-With that project being shot on digital and in colour, filling a roll of monochrome Rollei Retro 400S – a film you can find for yourself on Amazon – was kinda refreshing.
+With that project being shot on digital and in colour, filling a roll of monochrome Rollei Retro 400S – a film you can find for yourself at B&H Photo, on Amazon, or at Analogue Wonderland – was kinda refreshing.